eagleEggs/artifact/README.md

 - Once it's there, graphs are generated
 - Backend correllations are performed automatically - Giving insight into cause and effect across small details of your life

-The point of the functionality is to visualize the effects of the small things you do, that you never see.
+The point of the functionality is to visualize the effects of the small things you do, that you never see.<br>
+Additional usage is for querying any type of dataset with simple input, and receiving graphs in return.
 <br><br>

 ![anim1](https://github.com/eagleEggs/relyx/blob/master/screenShots/relyxGif1.gif?)<br>